pogo61/Google-Drive-API-Hook/README.md

   - click on button to browse for the GoogleDriveAPIHook.zip archive file
   - make sure select the migrations.properties file
   - click Okay to start the importation of the hook.
-- this will create a "Google Drive Hook" Organisation with the requisite artefacts needed to run the API.
+- this will create a "Google Drive API Hook" Organisation with the requisite artefacts needed to run the API.
 - Create a leads.txt file in the "/sm70/instances/nd "directory

 #### Verify Import
 - Expand the services folder in the Google Sheets API Hook you imported and find TrialLeads_API_Google VS

 #### Activate Anonymous Contract
-- Expand the contracts folder in the Google Sheets API Hook you imported and find the "Anonymous" contract under the "Provided Contracts" folder
+- Expand the contracts folder in the Google Drive API Hook you imported and find the "Anonymous" contract under the "Provided Contracts" folder
 - click on the "Activate Contract" workflow activity in the righ-hand Activities portlet
 - ensure that the status changes to "Workflow Is Completed"